astropy/astroquery/docs/splatalogue/splatalogue.rst

 -------------------

-In the Splatalogue web interface, you select "species" of interest using the left side menu seen in the `query interface`_  You can access the line list:
+In the Splatalogue web interface, you select "species" of interest using the left side menu seen in the `query interface`_.
+You can access the line list:

 .. code-block:: python